LukeGrahamLandry/franca/README.md

 Binaries for other platforms are available as [github actions artifacts](https://github.com/LukeGrahamLandry/franca/actions).
 (which requires being logged in which sucks. thinking about a better system... sorry.)

-> There is vauge work towards targetting wasm and llvm, but it is not yet usable.
+> There is vauge work towards targetting wasm and riscv, but it is not yet usable.

 ## Documentation